awsdocs/aws-doc-sdk-examples/python/README.md

   keywords in their product titles.
 * Create security roles and groups to let Amazon EMR manage cluster instances and to let the instances access additional AWS resources.
-* Run commands on cluster instances, such EMRFS configuration and shell scripts to install additional libraries.
+* Run commands on cluster instances, such as EMRFS configuration and shell scripts to install additional libraries.
 * Query clusters for status and terminate them using the API.